Content

 Finasteride can stop this, though it does include side effect risks.

-While oral finasteride takes effect through systemic absorption (absorption by every part of the body — skin, hair, liver, etc.), the topical formulation provides localized treatment, just on your scalp.
+While oral finasteride takes effect through systemic absorption (absorption by every part of the body—skin, hair, liver, etc.), the topical formulation provides localized treatment just on the scalp.

-That means the side effects will typically be topical too.
+Side effects of topical finasteride will typically be topical, too.
 And depending on the topical format, they can vary slightly.

 A clinical study that compared the effects of oral finasteride against a finasteride 0.25% topical solution was carried out on 24 men with androgenetic alopecia.